A safe place to stay is just the start.

 The benefits system is a lifeline for homeless young people as many don’t receive support from friends and family.
 But the system is far too complicated.

-After leaving supported accommodation, young people still need specialist support services so they have the tools and confidence they need to live independently.
+After leaving supported accommodation, young people still need specialist support services in order to have the tools and confidence they need to live independently.

 Centrepoint is the UK’s leading youth homelessness charity.
 We provide accommodation, health support and life skills to get homeless young people back into education, training and employment.